 Eligibility for student aid is determined, in part, by the difference between what a student’s family can afford to pay and the cost of attending a specific college or university.
 A family’s EFC is calculated by a standard formula for all schools to which a student might apply for aid, no matter what it costs to attend each school.

 Parents are considered primarily responsible for their dependent students’ education to the best of their ability.
 This means that the student and/or their family will most often be responsible for paying some portion of their total education costs.
 There are federal Parent PLUS loans and payment plans available to help families pay for education costs.

 Financial Aid Award

-A financial aid award is determined using the results of your application for financial aid through the Free Application for Federal Student Aid (FAFSA) and the resources of the college.
-The award is provisional until the verification process can be performed using your federal tax return information, if required.
+A financial aid award is determined using the results of your application for financial aid through the FAFSA and the resources of the College.
+The award is provisional until the verification process can be performed using your federal tax return information if required.

 The U.S. Department of Education automatically selects approximately one-third of all applications for Federal Student Aid for a review process called Verification.
 The college also has the authority to select other applications for verification to accurately determine financial aid eligibility and to resolve conflicting information.

 If an application is selected for Verification, the Financial Aid Office is required by law to obtain tax information directly from the IRS either from the IRS Data Retrieval link on the FAFSA or from copies of the IRS Tax Return Transcript and W-2 Wage Statements for the applicant, the applicant’s spouse, if applicable, and the applicant’s parents, if applicable.
 Other data elements which must be verified are sent to you via the Verification Worksheet.
 The Verification Worksheet must be completed and returned to the Financial Aid Office.
 Failure to submit the requested documents will prevent an applicant from receiving disbursements of institutional and federal financial aid funds.